vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 L.

 Bakapañcaka-The five days from K. śu.
-11 when Visnu rises
+11 when Viṣṇu rises

 from sleep up to K. pūrnimā are so called and it is stated that even a crane would not eat a fish in these days; there foro men should abstain from meat-eating during these days;